help-me-mom/ng-mocks/README.md

 if the error has been triggered by a mock service, and its property is of type of `undefined`.

-Or you might check [`MockInstance`](#mockinstance) or [`ngMocks.defaultMock`](#ngmocksdefaultmock) in case if the error has been caused by a mock component or a mock directive.
+Or you might check [`MockInstance`](#mockinstance) or [`ngMocks.defaultMock`](#ngmocksdefaultmock) in the case if the error has been caused by a mock component or a mock directive.

 [to the top](#table-of-contents)

----

 ### How to fix `Error: Type is part of the declarations of 2 modules`